rootkitthis/collection_database_updater/README.md

 # Installation of Modules

-***psycopg2***
+ - psycopg2
-For me I was able to successfully install pyscopg2 by running the following command via Terminal:
+	 - For me I was able to successfully install pyscopg2 by running the following command via Terminal: `pip3 install pyscopg2` or `pip install psycopg2`depending on your OS configuration.

-    pip3 install pyscopg2

-or depending on your OS configuration

-    pip install psycopg2

-For a more detailed installation process follow steps laid out [here](https://www.psycopg.org/docs/install.html).
+	 - For a more detailed installation process follow steps laid out [here](https://www.psycopg.org/docs/install.html).

-***configparser***
-For confiparser
+ - configparser
-I didn't need to install any modules but in the event that you need it you can use the following terminal command:
+	 - For confiparser I didn't need to install any modules but in the event that you need it you can use the following terminal command: `pip3 install configparser` or `pip install configparser`depending on your OS Configuration.

-    pip3 install configparser

-or depending on your OS configuration

-    pip install configparser

 # The Setup